cmbata1/music-generation-project/ATTRIBUTION.md

 A. `src/utils.py`

-This file contains helper functions that were fully AI-generated.
-Each function is annotated inline:
+This file contains helper functions that were fully AI-generated:

 *   build_id_to_token(...)
 *   build_token_to_id(...)